 Boston Place Clinic was the first UK IVF lab designed specifically to use Embryoscope™ incubators and to maximise the potential of your embryos.

-At Wessex Fertility we offer a procedure called an ‘Endometrial Scratch’.
+At Boston Place we offer a procedure called an ‘Endometrial Scratch’.
 Recent studies have suggested that the endometrial scratch may improve implantation rates in patients who have had multiple failed IVF cycles despite good quality embryos.
 Embryo implantation into the womb may fail due to poor embryo quality or abnormal embryo genetics.
 It can also often fail due to poor ‘endometrial receptivity’.
 This is where the lining of the womb is not favourable for the embryo to implant.

 The endometrial scratch is a straightforward out-patient procedure which is relatively painless (similar to a cervical smear test).
 The procedure involves “scratching” the endometrial lining of the womb with a very small catheter (plastic tube) prior to an attempt to get pregnant.

 The procedure is thought to increase the immune system cells and therefore the growth factors at the site of the endometrial scratch.
 This is believed to make the womb lining more receptive to embryo implantation.
 Studies have suggested that implantation rates may be twice as high in patients who have an endometrial scratch before attempting to get pregnant.